anoshenko/rui/README.md

 	func GetNumberPickerMinMax(view View, subviewID ...string) (float64, float64)
 	func GetNumberPickerStep(view View, subviewID ...string) float64

+The "data-list" property (DataList constant) allows you to specify an array of recommended values.
+If you set the "data-list" property in case
+* if "number-picker-type" is set to NumberEditor, then the editor will have a drop-down menu with a list of these values;
+* if "number-picker-type" is set to NumberSlider, then the slider will display labels corresponding to these values;

+The value of the "data-list" property must be an array of strings, integers, real numbers, or a combination of these.
+For example

+	editor1 := rui.NewNumberPicker(session, rui.Params{
+		rui.DataList: []string{"1", "2", "3"},
+	})

+	editor2 := rui.NewNumberPicker(session, rui.Params{
+		rui.DataList: []int{1, 2, 3},
+	})

+	editor3 := rui.NewNumberPicker(session, rui.Params{
+		rui.DataList: []any{"1", 2, 3.0},
+	})

+You can get the value of the "data-list" property using the function

+	func GetDataList(view View, subviewID ...string) []string

 The "number-changed" event (NumberChangedEvent constant) is used to track the change in the entered value.
 The main event listener has the following format: